Should probate litigants "opt out" of the public court system?

 The judicial branch was recently advised that due to the State of Florida's budgetary deficit totaling approximately 4 billion dollars, the State Courts' budget would have to be reduced by more than 16 million dollars by June 30, 2008.
 While this unanticipated reduction amounts to only 0.06% of the state budget, the loss of these funds would be devastating to the judicial branch and its ability to provide access to justice and quality service to the public.

-As a "user" of Florida's court system faced with the negative consequences of an underfunded system, I have the option of passively accepting the status quo and simply resigning myself to doing the best I can under less than ideal circumstances.
+As a “user” of Florida’s court system faced with the negative consequences of an underfunded system, I have the option of passively accepting the status quo and simply resigning myself to doing the best I can under less than ideal circumstances.
 Another possible reaction is to opt out of the public court system whenever possible.
 There are no jury trials in probate litigation, so these cases lend themselves to alternative dispute resolution mechanisms.
-Fortunately, existing Florida law provides litigants and their attorneys a wide menu of ADR options to chose from, including:
+At the drafting stage, the best way to “opt out” is by including mandatory arbitration clauses in your wills and trusts [I’m a big proponent of this option, click here].
+In the absence of such clause, existing Florida law provides litigants and their attorneys a wide menu of ADR options to chose from, including:

 [1] Court-ordered mediation (F.S.
 44.102).
 This option is well-known and commonly used.
 It's not really an alternative to the public court system because there's no third party acting as "judge" to resolve the dispute.
 The parties either voluntarily come to an agreement - or they don't - and end up right back in the public court system.